commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 **TYPE: Integer Function**
 **FORMAT: JOY(n)**

-**Action:** Return the state a joystick.
+**Action:** Return the state of a joystick.

-`JOY(1)` through `JOY(4)` return the state of SNES controllers connected to the system, and `JOY(0)` returns the state the "keyboard joystick", a set of keyboard keys that map to the SNES controller layout.
+`JOY(1)` through `JOY(4)` return the state of SNES controllers connected to the system, and `JOY(0)` returns the state of the "keyboard joystick", a set of keyboard keys that map to the SNES controller layout.
 See [`joystick_get`](#function-name-joystick_get) for details.

-If no controller is connected to the port (or no keyboard is connected), the function returns -1.
+If no controller is connected to the SNES port (or no keyboard is connected), the function returns -1.
 Otherwise, the result is a bit field, with pressed buttons `OR`ed together:

 | Value  | Button |
 |--------|--------|